 Light cardigan – Nights can be chilly here even in summer since it is close to the sea.
 You may want a light layer to take with you at night.
 This cardigan is similar to the one I have.

 Beach bag – A bag to take your towel, sunscreen and book is necessary since you will not want to take a nice handbag to the beach.
 I like to bring a reusable tote bag that can double as a grocery bag or laundry bag.
-Like many countries in Europe, Greece grocery stores charge for using plastic bags.
+Like many countries in Europe, Greek grocery stores charge for using plastic bags.

 Sunglasses – The Greek sun is intense and even more so when it is being reflected off the white buildings of the Cycladic islands.
 Pack at least one pair and bring backup in case you lose yours in the sea.